bvkatwijk/bvkatwijk.github.io/vault/Blog/Google AdSense.md

 First step is to [log into AdSense](https://www.google.com/adsense/login) and register your website.

 ### Add account data to your site
 After you have done this, you need to place a bit of data on your site.
-Two values inside the `<head>` section of each page, and an `Ads.txt` file hosted on your domain.
+Two values inside the `<head>` section of each page, and an `ads.txt` file hosted on your domain.

+A lot of documentation on the Google Adsense pages mentions `Ads.txt` instead of `ads.txt`.
+Using a capital letter A does not work!
+I have reported this and hope they will fix this confusing aspect of the documentation soon.

 Using a Hugo blog this is very easy to do, as each page is generated from a template.
 Since I am using the Ananke theme on my [[Hugo]] blog, I can just edit `head-additions.html` to add the required html.
-The `Ads.txt` file can be created inside the `static` directory.
+The `ads.txt` file can be created inside the `static` directory.

 ### Add Display Ad Units
 Next step is to create Ad Units, which are the actual ads you want to host on your site.
 I chose an ad at the end of each article (to minimize reading disruption) and an ad in the sidebar which you automatically scroll past.
 I doubt that this is a very profitable strategy, but that is not really my goal.